For Oldenburg, Zaragoza and MINES-ParisTech:

 In case the letters are to be received only through regular mail, please indicate it in your application form and contact EUREC.
 The application is not valid without references.

-Tuition fees for the Academic Year 2020-2021 amount to EUR 8.000 for students with the nationality of an EU Member State and EUR 13.000 for students without EU nationality.
-Fees will be payable in three instalments spread throughout the course.
+Tuition fees for the Academic Year 2022-2023 amount to EUR 8.000 for students with the nationality of an EU Member State and EUR 13.000 for students without EU nationality.
+Fees will be payable in three installments spread throughout the course.

-For Hanze UAS only: students will pay tuition fee directly to the University.
-EU students who do not have a Dutch Master degree yet: students will pay the Dutch statutory tuition fee directly to the University (circa 3.000 euros for the whole programme).
-To guarantee registration, selected students by Hanze UAS will have to pay a deposit fee (1.300 euros for EU students, 1.500 euros for non-EU students) to EUREC upon reception of the offer letter.
+For Hanze UAS only: students will pay tuition fee directly to Hanze UAS.
+EU students who do not have a Dutch Master degree yet: students will pay the Dutch statutory tuition fee directly to Hanze UAS (circa 2.200 euros per academic year, therefore circa 3.500 euros for the whole programme).
+To guarantee registration, selected students by Hanze UAS will have to pay a deposit fee (2.000 euros) to EUREC upon reception of the offer letter.
 This deposit will be reimbursed at the end of October to students who joined the course.
 Non-EU students should also be aware that payment of a visa and a financial guarantee is necessary for entrance to the Netherlands.
-For detailed information about non-EU students applying to Hanze UAS, please visit: https://www.hanze.nl/home/International/Practical+matters/Immigration/
+For detailed information about non-EU students applying to Hanze UAS, please visit: https://www.hanze.nl/eng/study-at-hanze/studying-in-the-netherlands/immigration

 - Physics: Photovoltaics, Wind